Learn More About

 Chad Johnson

-An attorney at Sacks Tierney P.A. where she practices in Indian and tribal law, advising, counseling, and representing tribal governments, district governments, tribal enterprises, and companies operating on native lands in various areas of the law including employment law.
+Katya Lancero-Norris is an attorney at Sacks Tierney P.A. where she practices in Indian and tribal law, advising, counseling, and representing tribal governments, district governments, tribal enterprises, and companies operating on native lands in various areas of the law including employment law.
 Katya also practices in the firm’s employment law department, advising, counseling, and defending employers in various employment law matters such as employment discrimination, harassment, retaliation, leaves of absence, wage and hour compliance, and restrictive covenants.
-Katya graduated from Boston College and the University of Arizona James E. Rogers College of Law, where she earned a Certificate in Indigenous Peoples Law & Policy.
+Katya graduated from Boston College and the University of Arizona James E. Rogers College of Law, where she earned a certificate in Indigenous Peoples Law & Policy.
 She is licensed to practice law in Arizona, and she is admitted to practice in the Tohono O’odham Court, the Gila River Indian Community Court, the Pueblo of Laguna Court, and the Flandreau Santee Sioux Court.
-Katya has been selected as a Super Lawyers Rising Star in Labor & Employment Litigation from 2019 to the present and in Best: Lawyers: Ones to Watch in America for Labor and Employment Law – Management, and Native American Law in 2024.
-From 2023-2024, she served as the Secretary of the Indian Law Section of the State Bar of Arizona and currently serves on the Board of Directors of Community Legal Services.
+Katya has been selected as a Super Lawyers Rising Star in Labor & Employment Litigation from 2019 to present and in Best Lawyers: Ones to Watch in America for Labor and Employment Law – Management, and Native American Law in 2024.
+From 2023-24, she served as the Secretary of the Indian Law Section of the State Bar of Arizona and serves on the Board of Directors of Community Legal Services.

 Board Member